supercollider/supercollider/README_LINUX.md

 And to install, run

-    make install
+    sudo make install

-You will need to use `sudo make install` if you are doing a system-wide installation, which is the default.
+You will need to use `make install` if you are doing a user-wide installation, which is not the default.

 After installing for the first time, please run